Solsauti/Car-Rental-System/README.md

-# Person & Student Class Program
+# OOP 2 Concepts Class Program

 This project demonstrates the use of Object-Oriented Programming (OOP) concepts in Java.